Payment Architecture Overview

 A Payment is used to represent the amount authorized for a customer’s purchase.
 It is associated with the order placed by the customer and will be used after that for all operations related to the order’s payment such as capturing or refunding the payment.

 Payments are generally created using data from the Payment Session and it holds any data that can be necessary to perform later payment operations.

 Once the customer completes their purchase and the payment has been authorized, a Payment instance will be created from the Payment Session.
 The Payment is associated first with the cart and then with the order once it’s created and placed.

-When the store operator then chooses to capture the order from the Medusa Admin, the Payment is used by the Payment Provider to capture the payment.
+When the store operator then chooses to capture the order from the Medusa Admin, the Payment is used by the Payment Processor to capture the payment.
 This is the same case for refunding the amount, canceling the order, or creating a swap.